Pyo Chang-won

-Life

-Political activity

-He decided not to run for reelection on the 21st National Assembly elections, instead opening the Pyo Chang-won Institute of Crime Science while also hosting a radio show at MBC and current affairs program Scandal Supervisor on JTBC (although he left in December 2020).

-Controversy
+Pyo Chang-won (Korean: 표창원; born May 3, 1966) is a South Korean politician.
+He was a member of the National Assembly from 2016 to 2020.

+Early life

 In 2013, a journalist accused Pyo of plagiarism in his doctoral dissertation, and Pyo in return threatened the journalist with legal action.
 Later, with a letter from his doctoral advisor, Pyo denied the allegations and claimed the alleged plagiarisms were minor mistakes in citations.
 In 2016, additional plagiarism was found in his doctoral dissertation, but Pyo's representatives said in response that the issue of Pyo's had already been addressed, and there is no further comment to be made.

-On November 28, 2016, Pyo made a remark on his political opposition of having the mind of a group rapist, based on neutralization theory.
-He said on Facebook that 5% of South Koreans, who remain to be supporters of President Park Geun-hye, are rationalizing their political opinion and are no different from group rapists who also rationalize their behavior in accordance with the principles of neutralization theory.
-Several days later on December 15, 2016, Pyo commented on TV that supporters of Park Geun-hye have similar minds as group rapists.
+Political career

+Pyo announced his candidacy for the 2016 parliamentary election, saying that he wanted "to realize justice through politics".
+He was elected to the National Assembly as a member of the Democratic Party.

-On November 30, 2016, Pyo released a list of politicians who opposed President Park's impeachment, now known as the Pyo Changwon List.
-This act was called upon by opponents as a direct act against representative democracy, an act of political terrorism, and an act against the right to vote as provided by the Constitution of South Korea.
+In November and December 2016, Pyo made several comments accusing supporters of Park Geun-hye to have mindsets of group rapists, based on neutralization theory.
+At the same time, he released a list of politicians who opposed President Park's impeachment, now known as the Pyo Changwon List.
+This was criticized by his opponents as a direct act against representative democracy, an act of political terrorism, and an act against the right to vote as provided by the Constitution of South Korea.